Coursemology/coursemology2/CONTRIBUTING.md

 Place all toolbar items dealing with a resource at the same baseline as the page header.
 On smaller screens, the toolbar should wrap below the title.

+Use `content_tag_for` or `div_for` helper whenever you want to present an active_record object (such as in lists/tables).
+This makes your code more readable and enforces the consistency in views.

 ## Themes
 Themes are provided by [themes_on_rails](https://github.com/yoolk/themes_on_rails).
 Coursemology uses standard Bootstrap 3 styles, so it is possible to theme Coursemology using any Bootstrap 3